 Definition & measurement

 Although there is ongoing debate about the definition of wellbeing, the Measuring National Wellbeing Programme at the UK Office for National Statistics (ONS) has asked people across the nation what matters most to them.
-The results have been organised into ten dimensions and 41 indicators, including measures of personal wellbeing or people’s assessments of their own quality of life and experiences.
+The results have been organised into a live dashboard, including measures of personal wellbeing or people’s assessments of their own quality of life and experiences.
 From the outset, this work has benefited from the expertise of leading academics from around the world and national debate within the UK.

 After a 4-year programme of work, the measurement framework and definition have matured and the UK evidence base is now substantial.
 The What Works Centre for Wellbeing will build on this solid foundation, using the following definition of wellbeing based on the work of ONS:

 Wellbeing, put simply, is about ‘how we are doing’ as individuals, communities and as a nation and how sustainable this is for the future.